abhijeet-ekka/abhijeet-ekka.github.io/README.md

 ### Interactive Elements
 - Smooth scrolling with section-based animations
 - Skill bars that animate when you see them
-- Project cards with hover effects
+- Project showcase with hover effects
-- Contact form with visual feedback
+- Contact section with collaboration opportunities

 ## 🚀 Quick Start